Contextual Theology: Methods & Models

 Those accessing Advanced Short Courses will be provided with relevant reading materials and other information to enable their full participation in the course.

-ASC participants are not required to complete an assignment and will receive a certificate of participation on completion of the course.
+Participants are not required to complete an assignment and will receive a certificate of participation on completion of the course.

 Please note you are expected to have a good level of English Language (equivalent to 7.0 IELTS) to participate in the course.